A Guide To The Best Tennis Racquets

 - Easy to swing

-This Yonex racquet is perfect as one of the best tennis racquets for control.
+This Yonex racquet is one of the best tennis racquets for control.

 In a striking blue and black pattern, the Yonex Ezone 100 blends power and control excellently in its frame and stringing pattern.
 It weighs in at a light 10.5 oz when strung resulting in a light and fast tennis racquet that is also stable at the net.